Skip to main content

 3 weeks before your event…

 • Evaluate your media contacts.
-Determine which contacts you want to personally invite to cover your event (this is called pitching), which contacts you want to invite with a media advisory, and if there are any you only want to alert with a press release.
+Determine which contacts you want to personally invite to cover your event, which contacts you want to invite with a media advisory, and if there are any you only want to alert with a press release.

 • Send out your calendar announcements.
-Use the sample included in this guide and distribute it to local media based on the list you’ve collected.
+Edit this calendar announcement template and distribute it to local media based on the list you’ve collected.

 • Pitch media.
-Use the sample pitch included in this guide to begin approaching specific reporters and assignment editors about doing a story on your event.
-Remember, you must give them a good local story idea and all the elements to tell the story to get them interested.
+Use the sample pitch included in this guide to approach the specific reporters and assignment editors you have identified about doing a story on your event.
+Tip!
+Reporters like an engaging local story with human interest!

 • Prepare and distribute a media advisory.
 Use the sample media advisory included in this guide.
 Send the advisory via email to the media list you’ve collected.

 • Spread the word.
-Encourage your participants to tell their friends and families about your event.
-You never know who they know—they may have an association with members of the media that will give you a head start.
+Encourage your participants to tell their friends and families about your event and share your social media posts.
+You never know who your network knows!
+An attendee may have an association with members of the media that will give you a head start.

 10 days before your event…

-• Make follow-up calls to the media contacts you pitched to see if they are planning to do a story.
-Offer to help coordinate the interviews or photos they need and provide background that will help them tell the story you’ve pitched.
+• Follow up with the media contacts you pitched to see if they decided to do a story.
+Tip!
+Offer to help coordinate interviews or photos and provide background that will enhance and give context to the story you pitched.

 • Develop a strategy to ensure a big turnout for the event, including registration reminders, emails, and follow-up phone calls to older adults and their families.